RikaIljina/PP5/README.md

 **Kernel and pool sizes**

 Increasing the kernel and pool sizes in the first Conv2D/MaxPooling2D layers to 5 and 6 respectively (as suggested by the tuner) led to better-performing models with much better scores on live data.
-Larger kernel and pool sizes tend to be better for capturing more global features as opposed to small details, which coincides with our goal to recognize three distinct shapes with no need for finder details.
+Larger kernel and pool sizes tend to be better for capturing more global features as opposed to small details, which coincides with our goal to recognize three distinct shapes with no need for finer details.

 The larger pool size also helped reduce the overall model size.